-- Miss S L Holyman (Junior Science Coordinator)
+- Mr I S Kalsi (Junior Science Coordinator)

-- Miss A Hardie (Senior Science and Chemistry technician)
+- Mrs A Sharkey (Senior Science and Chemistry Technician)

-The departmental accommodation has two teaching suites, one for years 7 to 11, and the other for advanced level.
+The departmental accommodation has two teaching suites, one for Shells - Fifth Year and the other for Sixth Form students.
 Each comprises two spacious laboratories with adjoining preparation room and offices.
 All laboratories are well equipped with apparatus and reagents.
 Teaching resources include networked computers, laptops and projectors.

-Pupils in years 7 and 8 follow a combined science course, designed to give a firm foundation for the study of all 3 sciences in year 9 and above.
-In year 9, selected topics from the Edexcel IGCSE Chemistry specification are taught and in years 10 and 11 the majority of pupils choose to take the Chemistry IGCSE.
-The IGCSE course is assessed in examinations at the end of year 11.
-AQA AS and A Levels are offered in years 12 and 13.
+Pupils Shells and Second Year follow a combined science course, designed to give a firm foundation for the study of all three sciences in Third Year and above.
+In the Third Year, selected topics from the Edexcel IGCSE Chemistry specification are taught and in Fourth and Fifth Years the majority of pupils choose to take the Chemistry IGCSE.
+The IGCSE course is assessed in examinations at the end of Fifth Year.
+An AQA Chemistry A level is offered in the Sixth Form.

 This lively department prides itself on having excellent teacher-pupil relationships, an enthusiastic and logical delivery of subject matter and being available to pupils on an 'open house' basis.
 We offer both good resources and feedback to pupils through prompt and careful marking of homework, tests and coursework.

-A Junior Chemistry Club meets one lunchtime a week for pupils from years 7 to 9 to carry out project work leading to the Bronze or Silver CREST Awards.
+A Junior Chemistry Club meets one lunchtime a week for pupils from Shells to Third Year to carry out project work leading to the Bronze or Silver CREST Awards.
 An increasing number of Sixth Form students have been involved in CREST Gold Award projects, provided by local universities as well as other institutions and companies.
-These projects may be selected to enter regional and National competitions and recent successes include winning the National Finals and West Midlands Finals, and presenting projects at the Royal Institution.
-Chemistry Lectures at Birmingham University are regularly attended by Sixth formers.
+Chemistry Lectures at Birmingham University are regularly attended by Sixth Form students.
 In addition a number of competitions are entered, including, in recent years, The RSC Chemistry Olympiad, West Midlands Chemistry Teachers Association Quiz and Salters' Chemistry Club 'Festivals of Chemistry'.
 The department runs extension classes for Sixth Form pupils with a particular interest or in preparation for university application.

 For more information, contact the department head at: firstname.lastname@example.org